 Optional: Shredded Coconut

-Step Two: For making these yummy coconut flour oatmeal cookies, begin by blending together the butter and shortening.
+Step Two: Mix the butter and shortening together.
 I like using a mixer to make sure this is smooth and creamy.

-Step Three: Next, add in the sugar, brown sugar, eggs, and vanilla extract and continue mixing until everything is well-combined.
+Step Three: Add in the sugar, brown sugar, eggs, and vanilla extract and continue mixing until everything is well-combined.

 Step Five: At this point, mix in any coconut, fruit, chocolate, or other additional ingredients if desired.